Friday, May 30, 2025

 • Listed on an e-File application with the provider option of Software Developer or State

 You may have several messages in your account.
 Please open all of them to find the set you would like to download.
 After 60 days the messages are purged.
-If you have the appropriate role and do not have these files available for download within 48 hours, please contact the MeF Mailbox with the Company Name, ETIN and Schema Package(s) with Tax Year needed.
+If you have the appropriate role and don't have these files available for download within 48 hours, please contact the MeF Mailbox with the Company Name, ETIN and Schema Package(s) with Tax Year needed.

 Back to Top